ImmortalDemonGod/RNA_PREDICT/docs/pipeline/integration/Integrated_RNA_3D_Prediction_Pipeline_Final_Comprehensive_Design.md

 4. Step-by-Step Backprop Flow
 	1. Diffusion final coords vs. ground-truth:
 	•	\mathcal{L}_{3D} = RMSD(\hat{X}, X_true).
-	•	The partial derivatives w.r.t. \hat{X} pass back into the diffusion’s UNet (some layers are LoRA).
+	•	The partial derivatives w.r.t. \hat{X} pass back into the diffusion's UNet (some layers are LoRA).
 	2. Unified Latent:
-	•	The UNet’s gradient also flows into the latent that conditioned the diffusion.
-That triggers grads in the “Latent Merger.”
+	•	The UNet's gradient also flows into the latent that conditioned the diffusion.
+That triggers grads in the "Latent Merger."
 	3. Pairformer:
-	•	The portion of the latent derived from Pairformer’s (z_ij, s_i) is updated.
+	•	The portion of the latent derived from Pairformer's (z_ij, s_i) is updated.
 Because Pairformer is partially frozen except the LoRA layers, only LoRA weights get updated.
 	4. TorsionBERT:
 	•	The portion from Torsion angles also sees grad if we used partial coords or if the final 3D is influenced by the torsion angles.
-	•	TorsionBERT’s LoRA adapters update to better produce angles that yield correct final 3D coords.
+	•	TorsionBERT's LoRA adapters update to better produce angles that yield correct final 3D coords.
 	5. Angle Loss:
-	•	If we have direct angle supervision, that also updates TorsionBERT’s LoRA weights.
+	•	If we have direct angle supervision, that also updates TorsionBERT's LoRA weights.

 Hence: We can effectively unify all sub-modules in a single graph, with local or global losses.
 The majority of large pretrained parameters remain frozen, while small rank-limited LoRA adapter weights get updated.